Eclipses in mythology and culture: Islam

-Because Muhammad instructed his followers to pray during eclipses as reminders of God's power, many Muslims today consider it sunnah to conduct a special prayer during solar eclipses, known as salat al-kusuf.
-With modern eclipse prediction techniques, Muslim congregations today announce solar eclipse prayers in advance as Islam places a great theological weight on communal prayer.
+On the basis of this accounts in which Muhammad's actions instructed his followers to pray during eclipses as a reminder of God's power, many Muslims today conduct special optional but encouraged communal "eclipse prayers" (in صَلَاةُ الكُسُوف).
+With modern eclipse prediction techniques, congregations today announce eclipse prayers in advance as Islam places a great theological weight on communal prayer.